• Skip to main content

 Does that sound familiar?
 From time to time, most of us have experienced these moments, which Csikszentmihalyi calls moments of “flow.”
 When we do things that we enjoy and are skilled at, like practicing a new sport or engaging in expressive arts like drawing or dancing, we enter a trance-like state where we are completely immersed in the activity.
 We lose track of time and become less self-conscious.

 Why does this matter?
-Csikszentmihalyi believes that individuals have some control over their own happiness, and that finding flow was a key factor.
+Csikszentmihalyi believes that individuals have some control over their own happiness and that finding flow is a key factor.
 He also believes that all individuals are capable of finding flow, even in the midst of difficult or challenging times.

 How to Get Into Your Flow